filipizydorczyk/deck-rest-api/README.md

 -   clean - will delete previous app build from test instance
 -   test - will delete previous build and push new one

+Watch that you have to have [deck](https://github.com/nextcloud/deck) app installed and enabled in order to get this api working.
+Otherwise any request will return **424 Failed Dependency** error.

 # 👩🏾‍🔧 Trouble shooting